seva009/SEcrypt/README.md

 - [ ] Add more encryption methods to the web ui
 - [x] Steganography

-## Installing:
+## Installation:

+### Windows
 - Download the finished file from GitHub: [SEcrypt](https://github.com/seva009/SEcrypt/releases/tag/v0.1).
 Also, to run it you will need [vsr](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - After downloading, drag the file to the command line and add at the end "-s". Пример: "C:\Users\User\Downloads\Telegram Desktop\SEcrypt.exe" -s
-- You will see a message: SEcrypt by Empers0n_ (the main thing after this is do not close the command line)
+- You will see a message: SEcrypt by Empers0n_ (the main thing after this is to not close the command line)
 - The next step is to go to your browser and type it into the text search: [localhost:23444](localhost:23444)
-- That's all, now you can freely interact with the program.
+- That's all, now you can freely interact with the program

+### Linux
+- Download the executable from [GitHub releases](https://github.com/seva009/SEcrypt/releases/tag/v0.1)
+- Open the terminal (e.g. by pressing Ctrl+Alt+T) in the same directory as the executable and run `./SEcrypt -s`.
+More information about command line arguments can be found by running `./SEcrypt -h`
+- Open [localhost:23444](localhost:23444) in your web browser

 ## Connect:
 - [GitHub](https://github.com/seva009)